 "I get their pain," Fabian Nunez said, adding that his attempt to reach out to the Santos family wasn't accepted.
 "I get to see my son, they don't get to see theirs ... but I make no apologies for fighting for justice for my son."

-“They were victimized when their son was murdered, they were victimized when our office made this stupid decision and they were victimized when the governor buddied up with Mr. Nunez,” Clabby told CNN.
+"They were victimized when their son was murdered, they were victimized when our office made this stupid decision and they were victimized when the governor buddied up with Mr. Nunez," Clabby said.

-But Fred and Kathy Santos say they’ll continue to fight.
-They’re not sure where it will lead them, but they know they have to keep trying.
+Fred and Kathy Santos say they'll continue to fight -- speaking out as recently as Thursday at a victims' rights rally at the California Capitol.
+They're not sure where it will lead them, but they know they have to keep trying.

 "We weren't there to protect Luis, to prevent him from being killed," Fred Santos said.
 "This is the only thing we can do for him."